Pituitary Tumor: What the Patient Needs to Know

 - Venous blood sampling can be used to detect adrenocorticotropic hormone-secreting tumors that are difficult to identify with MRI

-- In rare cases, biopsy of the tumor may be conducted if further identification is necessary
+- In rare cases, a biopsy of the tumor may be conducted if further identification is necessary

 What Are the Treatment Options?